pprachas/fenics_arclength/README.md

 <div align = "left">

-Link to the preprint in coming soon!
+Link to the preprint coming soon!

 More information on the arc-length method and the solution approach can be found in:
 1. [Nonlinear Analysis of Structures: The Arc Length Method](https://scholar.harvard.edu/files/vasios/files/ArcLength.pdf)